-There’s lots of land (ample supply) in the outer suburbs of our cities but much of the demand there comes from a small segment of the market – first home buyers (restricted demand).
+There are lots of lands (ample supply) in the outer suburbs of our cities but much of the demand there comes from a small segment of the market - first-home buyers (restricted demand).

-This keeps a lid on capital growth and makes these areas poor investment prospects.
+This keeps a lid on capital growth and makes these areas have poor investment prospects.

-Even worse…the land component, the bit that appreciates, usually usually makes up less half of the total value of the property (in other words a low land to asset ratio.)
+Even worse…the land component, the bit that appreciates, usually makes up less than half of the total value of the property (in other words a low land-to-asset ratio.)

-This trend is likely to continue as more of us choose trade space for place and chose to live close to our workplaces in locations that offer better access to infrastructure like public transport, shopping and entertainment facilities.
+This trend is likely to continue as more of us choose trade space for place and chose to live close to our workplaces in locations that offer better access to infrastructures like public transport, shopping, and entertainment facilities.